-SIP uses Competency-Based Training for our Ethical Trade Initiative as it aligns with a highly-focused approach to mastering tasks in conformance to standards that also involve functionality with a technology-based platform.
+SIP uses Competency-Based Training for our Ethical Trade/Sourcing Initiative as it aligns with a highly-focused approach to mastering tasks in conformance to standards that also involve functionality with a technology-based platform.

 Competency-Based Training is, by nature, participative.
 It is not comprised of a lot of lectures; rather it features focused exercises used to develop knowledge and skills.